Written by Karen Selby, RN | Scientifically Reviewed By Yvonne Waterman | Edited By Walter Pacheco | Last Update: July 19, 2024

 Asbestos Facts

-Asbestos served a central role in American commercial product manufacturing throughout the 20th century.
-It was used in thousands of products before regulations were implemented in the 1970s.
+Asbestos played a vital role in American commercial product manufacturing throughout the 20th century.
+It was used in thousands of products before the introduction of regulations in the 1970s.
+According to the World Health Organization, approximately 125 million people globally are still exposed to occupational asbestos.

-• Asbestos has been banned in more than 60 countries, but not in the U.S.
+• Asbestos has been banned in more than 60 countries, though only partially in the U.S.

 • Asbestos exposure is the No. 1 cause of work-related deaths in the world.

-• An estimated 125 million people worldwide remain at risk of occupational exposure to asbestos.
+• More than 125 million people worldwide remain at risk of occupational exposure to asbestos.

 • About 1.3 million U.S. workers in construction and general industry are at risk of exposure today.